To,

 shareholders, vendors and other related organizations, who through their continued support

 and co- operation have helped, as partners in your Company's progress.
-Your Directors,
+Your directors,

 also acknowledge the hard work, dedication and Commitment of the employees.